jayllo-c/tp/docs/DeveloperGuide.md

         * List all persons using the `list` command.
           <br><br>
     * **Test case:** `export`<br>
       **Expected:** A file named `addressbookdata` containing `avengersassemble.csv` is created in the same directory where the JAR file of the Avengers Assemble is located.
 All currently displayed persons and their details are exported to the CSV file.
-A column with column heading `Exam:Test Exam` is present in the same CSV file, but no values present in that column.
+A column with column heading `Exam:Test Exam` is present in the same CSV file, but no values are present in that column.
       <br><br>
     * **Test case:** Add exam scores to persons in displayed list using `addScore`, then `export`<br>
       **Expected:** A file named `addressbookdata` containing `avengersassemble.csv` is created in the same directory where the JAR file of the Avengers Assemble is located.
 All currently displayed persons and their details are exported to the CSV file.
 A column with column heading `Exam:Test Exam` is present in the same CSV file, with corresponding exam scores for each person included in that column.